 If your hypertonic dehydration has lasted less than a day, you may be able to complete the treatment within 24 hours.
-For conditions that have lasted longer than a day, a treatment of two to three days may be best.
+For conditions that’ve lasted longer than a day, a treatment of 2 to 3 days may be best.

 It’s especially important for young children and older adults to drink enough fluids, even when they don’t feel thirsty.
 Catching dehydration early generally results in a full recovery.